 The Apple A18 Pro has launched in the following Apple devices:

-Last but not least, the Dimensity 9400 will power the following flagship phones:
+Last but not least, the Dimensity 9400 powers the following flagship phones:

-Apple unveiled its iPhone 16 series on September 9, 2024, at its Glowtime event.
+Apple unveiled its iPhone 16 series, at its Glowtime event.
 These include the Apple iPhone 16, Apple iPhone 16 Plus, Apple iPhone 16 Pro and the Apple iPhone 16 Pro Max.
 The Pro and Pro Max use the new Apple A18 Pro chipset, bringing significant upgrades in AI and processing power.
 But are these chipsets a substantial leap over their predecessor, the Apple A17 Pro?
 It’s time to find out in this detailed comparison of the best processor for mobile for iOS.

 Specifications Of The Processor